marxin/texi2rst-generated/sphinx/gccint/control-flow-graph/basic-blocks.rst

 By definition, a ``CODE_LABEL`` cannot appear in the middle of the instruction stream of a basic block.

-.. index:: can_fallthru

-.. index:: table jump
+.. index:: can_fallthru, table jump

 In addition to notes, the jump table vectors are also represented as 'pseudo-instructions' inside the insn stream.
 These vectors never